arnognulf/usch/README.md

 Usage
 -----
 USCH consists of the usch.h shell API and the REPL interpreter crepl.
-The USCH shell is started by entering:
+The USCH shell is started by entering the following at the shell prompt:

-    ./usch

-At the shell prompt.
+    usch

+A familar "c-shell" style prompt will be displayed:

+    user@host:/home/user%

+This prompt can be changed by copying uschrc.h to your home directory as .uschrc.h and modifying it.

-For any identifiers that have not yet been defined, the command path is searched for a command with the name of the identifier.
+When entering a command, any identifiers that have not yet been defined, the command path is searched for a command with the name of the identifier.

 The command will then be defined as a variadic macro with zero or more arguments, where each argument is passed as a string.